 - 4.5.1 Students are entitled to receive up to 20 working days' paid recreation leave and 10 working days' paid sick leave for each year of the IPRA.
 These leave entitlements may be accrued over the life of the IPRA but will be forfeited when the IPRA is terminated.
-These leave entitlements can be taken at any time within the term of the award by agreement with the supervisor and do not require RDC approval or notification.
-Milestone dates will not be adjusted and satisfactory progress must be maintained. - 4.5.2 Students are entitled to receive additional paid sick leave of up to a total of 12 weeks during the duration of the IPRA for periods of illness where the student has insufficient sick leave entitlements available under paragraph 4.5.1, provided that a medical certificate has been provided by the student to QUT. - 4.5.3 Sick leave entitlements (including additional sick leave) may also be used to cover leave for students with family caring responsibilities, subject to the usual practice of QUT. - 4.5.4 Students who have completed 12 months of their IPRA are entitled to a maximum of 12 weeks paid maternity leave during the duration of the IPRA.
-Subject to the usual practice of QUT, paid leave may also be approved if the student has adopted a child. - 4.5.5 Students who are partners of women giving birth during an IPRA and who have completed 12 months of their IPRA, may be entitled to a period of paid parenting leave at the time of the birth or adoption, subject to the usual practice of QUT. - 4.5.6 Leave of Absence, including any leave taken in consultation with your supervisor that is less than 20 days, will not be grounds for an extension of scholarship.
+These leave entitlements can be taken at any time within the term of the award by agreement with the supervisor and do not require Research Degrees Committee (RDC) approval or notification.
+Milestone dates will not be adjusted and satisfactory progress must be maintained. - 4.5.2 Students are entitled to receive additional paid sick leave of up to a total of 12 weeks during the duration of the IPRA for periods of illness where the student has insufficient sick leave entitlements available under paragraph 4.5.1, provided that a medical certificate has been provided by the student to QUT.

+- 4.5.3 Sick leave entitlements (including additional sick leave) may also be used to cover leave for students with family caring responsibilities, subject to the usual practice of QUT and provision of relevant supporting documentation by the student to QUT. - 4.5.4 Students who have completed 12 months of their IPRA are entitled to a maximum of 12 weeks paid maternity leave during the duration of the IPRA.
+Subject to the usual practice of QUT, paid leave may also be approved if the student has adopted/fostered a child for whom they are the primary carer. - 4.5.5 Students who are partners of women giving birth during an IPRA and who have completed 12 months of their IPRA, may be entitled to a period of paid parenting leave at the time of the birth or adoption, subject to the usual practice of QUT.
+Milestone dates will not be adjusted and satisfactory progress must be maintained. - 4.5.6 Leave taken in accordance with paragraphs 4.5.1 and 4.5.5, will not be grounds for an extension of scholarship.
 All leave must be managed so that it has no adverse impact on the satisfactory completion of your research milestones.
-If this will not be the case, then please apply for unpaid leave of absence and suspension of your scholarship using the Leave of Absence form. - 4.5.7 Students may apply to RDC for leave of absence from their degree and suspension of the IPRA for periods up to twelve months.
-Periods of leave greater than 20 days must be approved by the RDC.

-4.5.8 WRE recipients must apply for leave of absence before the leave of absence occurs to ensure scholarship payments are suspended in a timely manner or the correct paid leave entitlements are applied to the duration of the recipient's leave.
+If this will not be the case, then please apply for unpaid leave of absence and suspension of your scholarship using the Leave of Absence form. - 4.5.7 Students may apply to RDC for leave of absence from their degree and suspension of the IPRA for a total of up to twelve months full-time equivalent.
+Periods of leave greater than 20 days must be approved by the RDC. - 4.5.8 IPRA recipients must apply for leave 4 weeks before the leave of absence occurs to ensure scholarship payments are suspended in a timely manner or the correct paid leave entitlements are applied to the duration of the recipient's leave.